lucified/ecs-upd8r/README.md

 - `CLUSTER`
 - `SERVICE`

-NOTE: this will not update the revision and tag information to the S3 bucket, which will cause Terraform to be out-of-sync.
+This will not update the revision and tag information to the S3 bucket, which will cause Terraform to be out-of-sync.
 You will need to resolve that manually.